isomerpages/moe-sls/_teacher-user-guide/Author/Create New Modules.md

 <li><strong>From Starred Resources</strong></li>
 </ul>
 </li>
 <li>You can also use one of the templates under My Templates or SLS Templates.
-Click here to learn how to Add Templates.</li>
+Click <a target="_blank" href="/teacher-user-guide/author/add-new-using-templates/">here</a> to learn how to Add Templates.</li>
 </ol>
 <p><img style="width: 100%;" src="/images/2Teacher/AU_CreateNewLesson1.png"></p>
 <h2 id="-create-new-module-from-my-drive-">Create New Module from My Drive</h2>